Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Ballina Surrounds has 621 active public transport stops.
-These include a mix of train and bus services.
-There are 69 individual routes operating in total, providing 888 weekly passenger trips combined.
+Ballina Surrounds has 621 active public transport stops, operating a mix of train and bus services.
+These are served by 69 individual routes, offering 888 weekly passenger trips in total.
+Residents enjoy excellent transport accessibility, with an average distance of 143 meters to the nearest stop.

 Frequently Asked Questions - Transport